 Need to add some color or maybe cover a difficult growing space?
-Or maybe you don’t have a lot of space to flower beds and ornamentals?
-Urns, barrels and even old wheelbarrows can elevate your overall landscaping.
+Or perhaps you don’t have a lot of room for flower beds and ornamentals?
+Urns, barrels, and even old wheelbarrows can elevate your overall landscaping.

-Since that time, I’ve acquired a bit of knowledge about growing plants in all sorts of containers.
-We all have something to learn which is why I’m giving you my list of 10 Things To Know About Container Gardening.
+Since that time, I’ve acquired a bit of knowledge about growing plants in various containers.
+However, we all have something to learn, which is why I’m giving you my list of 10 Things To Know About Container Gardening.

 1. Not all plants can cohabitate together.

-You will be inclined to stuff your container full with all the beautiful plants that you can find.
+You will be inclined to stuff your container full of all the beautiful plants that you can find.
 But plants have different needs in terms of sun and water.

 2. You can’t use regular everyday soil in your container gardens.

-I know you’re thinking that plants grow in soil every day but your giant yard is much different than the compressed environment of a container.
+I know you’re thinking that plants grow in the soil every day.
+Still, your giant yard is much different from a container’s compressed environment.

 3. Potting soil will need to have this replenished over time.

 The components that make potting soil so wonderful are organic, so they will decompose or simply be diluted over time.